New CRM integrations: Salesforce & HubSpot

 Marketing incentives

-Or, you can build a gift card loyalty program to better retain customers.
+You can also build a gift card loyalty program to better retain customers.
 For instance, customers can earn a certain amount of points with each purchase, adding up to a free item down the line.

 Marketing incentive programs could include: